 Once you have your Articles of Organization form, the next step is to choose a name for your Florida LLC.

-One of the state of Florida’s requirements for businesses is that every business in the state must have a name that is unique.
+One of the state of Florida’s requirements for businesses is that every business in the state has a name that is unique.
 This means that you can’t choose a name if another business is already using it.

-Lucky for you, it’s pretty simple to determine whether the name you’ve chosen is unique.
-You can search through the Florida State Division of Corporation’s business name database here.
+Lucky for you, you can determine whether the name you’ve chosen is unique by searching through the Florida State Division of Corporation’s business name database here.

 If you find that the name you’ve chosen has been taken by another business in the state, don’t fret.
-Business entities can add prefixes and suffixes to their name such as “Limited”, “L.C.”, “L.L.C.”, “Limited Company”, “Ltd.” or “Limited Liability Company”, much as you would add numbers to the end of an online screen name if your original name choice wasn’t available.
+Business entities can add prefixes and suffixes to their name, such as “Limited,” “L.C.,” “L.L.C.,” “Limited Company,” “Ltd.,” or “Limited Liability Company,” much as you would add numbers to the end of an online screen name.

 What is a registered agent?
-A registered agent is a statutory, legal agent in the state that is available during business hours to accept mail and legal documents from official government offices (like the Florida Division of Corporations) on behalf of your LLC during business hours.
+A registered agent is a statutory, legal agent in the state that is available during business hours to accept mail and legal documents from official government offices (like the Florida Division of Corporations) on behalf of your LLC.

 You have two options when it comes to choosing a registered agent: you can choose to take on the role yourself or appoint a registered agent service.

-If you take on the role of registered agent for your LLC yourself while also running your LLC, you risk missing important documents or service of process because it’s hard to run your LLC as well as make yourself available to accept mail during the same business hours that your LLC operates under.
-You’ll also have to register your personal information with the Florida Division of Corporations so your name and address will be listed on the public record of the state making you vulnerable to hackers and scam artists.
+If you take on the role of registered agent for your LLC yourself while also running your LLC, you risk missing important documents or a service of process.
+It’s hard to run your LLC as well as make yourself available to accept mail during the same business hours that your LLC operates.
+You’ll also have to register your personal information with the Florida Division of Corporations, so your name and address will be listed on the public record of the state, making you vulnerable to hackers and scam artists.

-You’ll have to spend a lot of time doing this and you could potentially miss important legal notifications that could lead to lawsuits against your LLC.
+You’ll have to spend a lot of time doing this and you could potentially miss important legal notifications that could lead to lawsuits or default judgments against your LLC.
 The upside is that you won’t have to pay any fees if you do the job yourself.

-Given the fact that you could put your entire LLC at risk if you choose to take on the registered agent role yourself, your information will be vulnerable to scam artists and hackers and you could miss a service of process and lose a court case as a result without even knowing about it, I always advise that anyone starting a new LLC hire a registered agent service.
+You could put your entire LLC at risk if you choose to take on the registered agent role yourself, your information will be vulnerable to scam artists and hackers and you could miss a service of process and lose a court case as a result—without even knowing about it.
+For this reason, I always advise that anyone starting a new LLC hire a registered agent service.

-If keeping your personal information off the public record and safe from hackers and scammers is important to you, click here to read my guide about the best Florida registered agent.
+If keeping your personal information off the public record and safe from hackers and scammers is important to you, click here to read my guide to the best Florida registered agent.

 4. Choose Your LLC Address